DeadMansChest/DMCWO/README.md

 ##UNINSTALLING
 Don't like the mod for w/e reason?
-You're following my advice about uninstalling this mod if an update is known to come out soon?
+You're following my advice about uninstalling/disabling this mod if an update is known to come out soon?
 Penis?
 Read below:

 1. REMOVE ANY OF THE EXTRA ATTACHMENTS NOT NORMALLY AVAILABLE ON GUNS IN THE VANILLA GAME